Thank you for your response

 D. In case goods are not received back within the period mentioned above, such goods will be treated as supply from the effective date and tax will be payable by the prinicpal.

-For more details, please refer our article on Input Credit on Job Work
+For more details, please refer our article on Input Credit on Job Work and ITC-04.

 The responsibility for keeping proper accounts for the inputs or capital goods shall lie with the principal.

 The challan issued must include the following particulars:

 FORM GST ITC-04 must be submitted by the principal every quarter.
 He must include the details of challans in respect of the following-